Concrete convergence rates for common fixed point problems under Karamata regularity: Definable operators and jointly Karamata regular operators

 \section{Definable operators and jointly Karamata regular operators}

 In this section, we further explore the class of jointly Karamata regular operators proposed in Definition~\ref{def_jcrv}.
-Our main goal is to show that operators that are {definable} in some $o$-minimal structure are always jointly Karamata regular, provided that their fixed points intersect.
+Our main goal is to show that, under mild assumptions, operators that are {definable} in some $o$-minimal structure are always jointly Karamata regular, provided that their fixed points intersect.